Kellswork/autocomplete-component/questions.md

 When the div is clicked, the parent component state will be updated.

-React provides a Context API hook that enables passing context data from a parent component to deeply nested children components.
+**useContext**: React provides a Context API hook that enables passing context data from a parent component to deeply nested children components.
 The `useContext` hook can be used by children components to consume the context data.
 Additionally, children comp`one`nts can update the context value using the provider's `set` function, similar to the `useState` hook.

-## 4. Give 2 ways to prevent components from re-rendering.
+## 4. Give two ways to prevent components from re-rendering.

 **useMemo**: This React hook is used for caching to minimize calculations between renders, a process known as memoization.
 It only re-renders the component if there's an update in the props.